-- 18. That companies publish and update the following information regarding directors on the company website: - a) Professional profile and biography. - b) Any other Boards to which the director belongs, regardless of whether the companies are listed, as well as any other remunerated activities engaged in, regardless of its nature. - c) Category of director, indicating, in the case of individuals who represent significant shareholders, the shareholder that they represent or to which they are connected. - d) The date of their first appointment as a director of the company's Board of Directors, and any subsequent re-election. - e) Company shares and options they own.
+- 18. That companies publish and update the following information regarding directors on the company website: - a) Professional profile and biography. - b) Any other Boards to which the director belongs, regardless of whether the companies are listed, as well as any other remunerated activities engaged in, regardless of its nature.

+- c) Category of director, indicating, in the case of individuals who represent significant shareholders, the shareholder that they represent or to which they are connected. - d) The date of their first appointment as a director of the company's Board of Directors, and any subsequent re-election. - e) Company shares and options they own.

-19. That the Annual Corporate Governance Report, after verification by the appointments committee, explains the reasons for the appointment of proprietary directors at the proposal of the shareholders whose equity interest is less than 3%.
-It should also explain, where applicable, why formal requests from shareholders for membership on the Board meeting were not honored, when their equity interest is equal to or exceeds that of other shareholders whose proposal for proprietary directors was honored.
+- 19. That the Annual Corporate Governance Report, after verification by the appointments committee, explains the reasons for the appointment of proprietary directors at the proposal of the shareholders whose equity interest is less than 3%.
+It should also explain, where applicable, why formal requests from shareholders for membership on the Board meeting were not honored, when their equity interest is equal to or exceeds that of other shareholders whose proposal for proprietary directors was honored. - Complies Complies Partially Explain Not Applicable X - 20.
+That proprietary directors representing significant shareholders must resign from the Board if the shareholder they represent disposes of its entire equity interest.
+They should also resign, in a proportional fashion, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors representing this shareholder.